- Education and training

-For instance, in an age where increasing reliance has been placed upon GPS, electronic charts, integrated navigation and Dynamic Positioning Systems, familiarity with how to revert to basic principles navigationally should be very valuable.
+For instance, in an age where increasing reliance has been placed upon GPS, electronic charts, integrated navigation and dynamic positioning systems, familiarity with how to revert to basic principles navigationally should be very valuable.

-In such cases, older members of staff on a dynamically positioned ship, who are experienced in fixing the position with a sextant would be able to impart such skills to cadets and others.
-Similarly, to describe how certain vessel operations could be conducted, with just a single screw and Azimuth Thruster.
+In such cases, older members of staff on a dynamically positioned ship who are experienced in fixing the position with a sextant would be able to impart such skills to cadets and others.
+Similarly, to describe how certain vessel operations could be conducted, with just a single screw and azimuth thruster.

 For the employee, the advantages of working beyond retirement age, apart from financial, would include opportunities for professional updating and in relating better to mentees.

-The disadvantages of employing people beyond retirement age would vary according to the nature of the job on board but the risk of personal injury could be higher, so employers might be best advised to discuss this matter with their respective P&I club representatives, to ensure adequate personal injury cover for all mariners.
+The disadvantages of employing people beyond retirement age would vary according to the nature of the job onboard, but the risk of personal injury could be higher, so employers might be best advised to discuss this matter with their respective P&I club representatives, to ensure adequate personal injury cover for all mariners.

 All concerned should properly consider and comprehend what is meant by discrimination towards older people.
-From the foregoing, clearly this is an area of the Equality Act requiring a meticulous, forensic look at where discrimination could occur.
+From the foregoing, clearly this is an area of the UK Equality Act 2010 requiring a meticulous, forensic look at where discrimination could occur.

 Otherwise, those discriminated against would be denied the necessary protection deserved and employers, who are unable to resolve such issues could risk a legal claim for discrimination.